 Also known as the Ringbolt Hot Springs, the three-tiered pool sits within a narrow canyon.
 To get there, you'll have to complete a hike.
-Keeping in mind that the region can get hot during summer, the most popular time to visit is in fall and winter, where the heat of the water actually feels like a reward.
+Keeping in mind that the region can get hot during summer, the most popular time to visit is in fall and winter, when the heat of the water actually feels like a reward.

 Where to stay: Hoover Dam Lodge

 Closest city: Bridgeport

 Though we've seen some pretty unique hot springs, few can compare to California's Travertine Hot Springs.
 Travertine is a sedimentary rock, and travertine hot springs are a pretty rare occurrence, not just in the U.S. but in the world.